shihuang047/2bRAD-M/README.md

 [Species-resolved sequencing of low-biomass microbiomes by 2bRAD-M](https://www.biorxiv.org/content/10.1101/2020.12.01.405647v1) by Zheng Sun, Shi Huang, Pengfei Zhu, Lam Tzehau, Helen Zhao, Jia Lv, Rongchao Zhang, Lisha Zhou, Qianya Niu, Xiuping Wang, Meng Zhang, Gongchao Jing, Zhenmin Bao, Jiquan Liu, Shi Wang, Jian Xu.
 BioRxiv, doi: https://doi.org/10.1101/2020.12.01.405647

 ## How it works
- The principle of 2bRAD-M on microbiome analyses on low-biomass samples:
+ The principle of 2bRAD-M on microbiome analyses:
  (1) reliable enzyme-digested sequence tags can be derived that are specific to high-resolution taxa (e.g., species or strain) yet universally applicable for a broad range or all of bacterial, archaeal and fungal genomes;
  (2) these taxa-specific, iso-length sequence tags can be evenly amplified and sequenced;
  (3) the tag sequences can be mapped to reference genomes to reconstruct faithfully the taxonomic composition.